j5py/j5py/README.md

 ##### Development/CRO for an Agency

-The data agency fifty-five, founded by former Google executives, aims to help major players leverage their data.
+The data agency fifty-five, founded by former Google Europe executives, aims to help major players leverage their data.
 As a Tracking Specialist, **I quickly expanded my role** and was entrusted with projects in Conversion Rate Optimization, requiring Responsive Web Design skills and my expertise in JavaScript.
 To support my growth, I completed online courses primarily on Google Tag Manager and Google Analytics.
 I also studied UX to refine my A/B Testing skills and, **thinking about the future, AWS to enhance my strengths as a Web Developer** by exploring EC2, AMI, ELB, EBS, S3, IAM, Route53, and Lambda.

 ###### Node.js App for Documenting GTM's Added JavaScript Logic

 Some logics are sophisticated, and Tag Management Systems are used by profiles not familiar with JavaScript, such as marketing teams.
 My former manager suggested exploring a **documentation generator to provide detailed information on specific functions**.
 I delivered a Node.js app coupled with a REST API, using JSDoc to generate documentation about the JavaScript enhancing Google Tag Manager.
-This involved refactoring the existing code before development to enable the use of Annotations and writing explanatory descriptions.
+This involved refactoring the existing code before development to enable the use of Annotations, and also writing explanatory descriptions.
 The project was **approved and praised** by the CTO.

 ###### Car Picker CRO Advanced Personalization Experience